A .pdf version of the following FAQ can be downloaded here.

 I’ve completed all the steps, now what?

 ACTA will send you an official letter confirming your certification via email.
 Your Regional Manager will then contact you regarding your annual dues for your professional designation.
 The dues will be prorated according to the effective date of your certification.
-Once payment is received, you will receive your Certified Travel Counsellor certificate, a CTC pin and full use of your designation!
+Once payment is received, you will receive your Certified Travel Manager certificate, a CTM pin and full use of your designation!

-You will then become a “Certified Member” of ACTA and will be required to maintain your CTC designation via payment of annual dues.
-Renewal notices will be sent to your home address in November or December of every year.
+You will then become a “Certified Member” of ACTA and will be required to maintain your CTM designation via payment of annual dues.
+Renewal notices will be sent to your home address in Nov/Dec of every year.

 The following is a list of benefits you can enjoy as a Certified Member of ACTA: